elucian/bee/draft/databases.md

   make index ∈ Z
   scan db.table_name +> current_record do
     ** update current table
-    update [rowid:current_record.rowid]
+    update (rowid:current_record.rowid)
       alter field_name := new_value
        ...
-    in db.table_name
+    in db.table_name;
     alter index += 1
     ** commit batch of 10
     when (index = 10) do
       apply db.commit()
       alter index := 0
-    done
+    done;;
-  next
+  next;;
   ** commit all pending updates
   apply db.commit() if (index > 0)
-done
+done;;
 ```

 ## Transactions
 Data model can work with transactions.
 A transaction start automatically when you make first modification.
 Modifications must be consistent.
-When modifications are done you can commit changes.
+When modifications are done; you can commit changes.
 If any table reference or constraint fail verification transaction is rolled back automatically and signal back an error.

 **data manipulation**